ctwise/doglog/README.md

 Arguments:

   -h  --help       Print help information
-  -a  --application  Special case to search the 'application' message field,
+  -s  --service    Special case to search the 'service' message field, e.g., -s
-                     e.g., -a send-email is equivalent to -q 'application:send-email'.
+                   send-email is equivalent to -q 'service:send-email'.
 Merged with the -q query using 'AND' if the -q query is present.
   -q  --query      Query terms to search on (Elasticsearch syntax).
-Defaults
+Defaults to
-                     to '*'.
+                   '*'.
   -l  --limit      The maximum number of messages to request from Datadog.
+Must
-                     Must be greater then 0.
-Default: 300 -t  --tail         Whether to tail the output.
+                   be greater then 0.
+Default: 300
+  -t  --tail       Whether to tail the output.
 Requires a relative search.
   -c  --config     Path to the config file.
 Default: /home/ctwise/.doglog -r  --range      Time range to search backwards from the current moment.
                    Examples: 30m, 2h, 4d.
 Default: 2h
       --start      Starting time to search from.
 Allows variable formats, including '1:32pm' or '1/4/2019 12:30:00'.
       --end        Ending time to search from.
 Allows variable formats, including '6:45am' or '2019-01-04 12:30:00'.
 Defaults to now if --start is provided but no --end.
   -j  --json       Output messages in json format.
 Shows the modified log
                    message, not the untouched message from Datadog.
 Useful in understanding the fields available when creating Format templates or for further processing.
       --no-colors  Don't use colors in output.
 ```

 Doglog requires a configuration file be setup in order to work.
 By default, the application looks in ~/.doglog.